-I have a Catholic friend who would be offended by someone actually wearing an actual rosary (rather than just carrying it around and using it for prayer), so I think it would be wise to just wear a cross/crucifix necklace if that’s what you want.posted almost 4 years ago
+I have a Catholic friend who would be offended by someone actually wearing an actual rosary (rather than just carrying it around and using it for prayer), so I think it would be wise to just wear a cross/crucifix necklace if that’s what you want.posted over 4 years ago

 i’m not catholic but i wear a rosary. i think they’re beautiful. i am Christian but rosaries still speak to me as a reminder of Christ dying for me. i was very hesitant at first to wear rosary b/c i don’t want to offend anyone but I’m over it.

 i ask myself, would Jesus really be offended if I wore a rosary for fashion sake? personally, I don’t think so (but I am respectful of it).
-Some may disagree but I’m still going to wear mineposted almost 4 years ago
+Some may disagree but I’m still going to wear mineposted over 4 years ago

 When I wear mine, I did feel awkward at first. but then i remembered why I bought it.
 To show my beliefs to the world.
-I shouldnt feel bad about it. so I stopped feeling bad.posted almost 4 years ago
+I shouldnt feel bad about it. so I stopped feeling bad.posted about 4 years ago

 I AM catholic and there are so many sides to this, not just the wearing or not wearing of the rosary.
 Is it a REAL rosary?
 If so, is it blessed?
 Most actual catholic rosaries are blessed before they are sold with holy water, and even though it’s not sacreligious to wear them around your neck, it’s just respectful not to.